ChinYiTseng/IMS/JSP_GA/JSP_GA.md

 ```

 ### Mutation ###
-For mutaion, one gene in each chromosome alters if the probability is less than mutation rate.
+For mutaion, each gene in each chromosome alters if the probability is less than mutation rate.
 The gene which needs mutation is changed to another value.
 This may cause some jobs appear in the chromosome more than *m* times.
 Thus, we will have one step to repair it in the later.

 ```matlab
 for m = 1:population_size